Ten-Cent Beer Night: Problems from the beginning

 Six days after the brawl in Texas, Cleveland's Ten Cent Beer Night promotion drew 25,134 fans to Cleveland Stadium for the Tuesday night game, twice the number expected.
-12 fluid ounce (355 ml) cups of beer were offered for just 10 cents each, a substantial discount on the regular price of 65 cents, with a limit of six beers per purchase but with no limit on the number of purchases made during the game.
+12-fluid-ounce (355 mL) cups of beer were offered for just 10 cents each, a substantial discount on the regular price of 65 cents, with a limit of six beers per purchase but with no limit on the number of purchases made during the game.
+Although the beer intended to be served at the discount price was 3.2% alcohol, regular strength (5%–6%) Stroh's beer was also served.

 The Rangers quickly took a 5–1 lead.
 Meanwhile, throughout the game, the increasingly inebriated crowd grew more and more unruly.
 Early in the game, Cleveland's Leron Lee hit a line drive into the stomach of Rangers pitcher Ferguson Jenkins, after which Jenkins dropped to the ground.
 Fans in the upper deck of the stadium cheered, then chanted, "Hit 'em again!
 Hit 'em again!
 Harder!
 Harder!"
-A woman ran out to the Indians' on-deck circle, flashed her breasts, and then unsuccessfully tried to kiss umpire Nestor Chylak.
-As Grieve hit his second home run of the game, a naked man sprinted onto the field and slid in to second base.
+A woman ran out to the Indians' on-deck circle, flashed her breasts, and then tried to kiss umpire Nestor Chylak, who "was not in a kissing mood."
+As the Rangers' Grieve hit his second home run of the game, a naked man sprinted to second base and slid in, "probably getting dirt in places unsuitable for speculation", in the words of one sportswriter.
 One inning later, a father-and-son pair ran onto the outfield and mooned the fans in the bleachers.

-Some fans brought firecrackers to the game, which they set off in the stands or threw onto the field.
+Some fans brought firecrackers to the game which they set off in the stands or lit and threw onto the playing field.
 As the game progressed, more fans ran onto the field and disrupted play.
 Rangers first baseman Mike Hargrove was pelted with hot dogs and spat at, and at one point was nearly struck by an empty gallon jug of Thunderbird.

-The Rangers later argued a call in which Lee was called safe in a close play at third base, spiking Jenkins with his cleats in the process and forcing him to leave the game.
-The Rangers' angry response to this call provoked an enraged outburst from Cleveland fans, who again began throwing objects onto the field.
-A fan also threw lit firecrackers into the Rangers' bullpen.
+The Rangers argued a call in which Lee was called safe in a close play at third base, spiking Jenkins with his cleats in the process and forcing him to leave the game.
+The Rangers' angry response to this play provoked an enraged outburst from Cleveland fans, who again began throwing objects onto the field.
+A fan also threw lighted firecrackers into the Rangers' bullpen.
 The clouds of firecracker and marijuana smoke further contributed to the unsettling mood.

-By the seventh inning, those fans who remained sober had mostly left the ballpark— the remaining crowd became increasingly intoxicated and belligerent, as sportswriter Paul Jackson described in a 2008 article on the event:
+By the seventh inning, families and those fans who remained sober had mostly left the ballpark, and the remaining crowd became increasingly intoxicated and belligerent.
+As sportswriter Paul Jackson described in a 2008 article on the event:

 In the bottom of the ninth, the Indians managed to rally, tying the game 5–5, and had Rusty Torres on second base representing the potential winning run.
 However, with a rowdy crowd that had been drinking heavily for nine innings, the situation finally boiled over.